Home Service Force: History

 The pilot started in September 1982 and consisted of four companies that were used to relieve the army of guarding key points.
 The personnel consisted of 18- to 60-year-olds with a training obligation of 4-5 weekends per year.
 In 1984, there were platoons in 11 cities and the force began expanding to 5,000 persons nationwide, with the goal of establishing a platoon in every Territorial Army company by 1988.

-It was decided to disband the HSF in 1991 and the last unit was disbanded in 1993.
+It was decided to disband the HSF in 1991; the last unit was disbanded in 1993.

 There was never a common cap badge or regimental/corps crest for the Home Service Force.
 Each officer and soldier wore the cap badge of their sponsoring regiment or battalion.

 A modern crest does exist, granted to the Home Service Force Association, but to avoid confusion, it is not shown here.
 It can be viewed on The HSF Association website.